Understanding HTTP Proxies: Performance, Security, and Configuration

 1. Check Configuration: Verify that all configuration settings are correct and align with the proxy’s requirements.

-3. Dependency Management: Check for any missing or incompatible dependencies and update them as necessary.
+3. Dependency Management: Check for any missing or incompatible dependencies, updating them as necessary.

-4. Logs and Debugging: Review the proxy’s logs for any error messages or warnings that can provide insights into the issue.
+4. Logs and Debugging: Additionally, review the proxy’s logs for error messages or warnings that provide insights into the issue.
 Use debugging tools to identify and resolve the problem.

 Configuring a Proxy on macOS for a Local HTTP Server Running on HTTPS